-Another piece of evidence that proves observation was used over mathematics within Jewish history is today's tradition of keeping Rosh Hashanah (the Day of Trumpets) for two days instead of one for those living in the diaspora.
+Another piece of evidence that proves observation was used over mathematics within Jewish history is today's tradition of keeping Rosh Hashanah (the Day of Trumpets) for two days instead of one for those living in the diaspora, or for those outside of what is considered Eretz Yisrael[83].
 This is referred to as Yom Tov Sheni, and it also applies to other Holy Day celebrations throughout the year.
 The Day of Trumpets is the only annual Festival commanded by Yehovah to take place on the first day of the New Moon (considered the first of the secular year by Jews today) and is, therefore, intricately tied with the Sanhedrin traditions that were performed every month.
 Author N.S.
-Gill explains the origin of this doubleobservance tradition in an article titled Secular vs. Religious New Year [39]:
+Gill explains the origin of this double-observance tradition in an article titled Secular vs. Religious New Year ^[39]: